Jorgemendozaesp/TKT4196-CourseMaterial/index.md

 # NEWS
 ## Week 45

-This week we work on Tuesday and Wednesday on an exercise that deals with infering the parameters of random variables based on data.
-The session on Friday is left for group work on the third compulsory.
+The sessions on Tuesday and Friday are left for group work on the third compulsory.
+Wednesday is dedicated to a new chapter, which deals with System reliability.

 | Compend. | Type |     Topic                                                 |	Lecturer |	Date       | Location |
 |----------|------|-----------------------------------------------------------|----------|-------------|----------|